-- To relieve Itchy skin – A two month course of 500mg turmeric extract three times daily could relieve itchy skin.
+- Relieve Itchy skin – A two month course of 500mg turmeric extract three times daily could relieve itchy skin.

 - To treat high Cholesterol – A turmeric extract course of 700 mg twice daily for 3 months can help against high cholesterol.

-- To treat Ulcers – Turmeric dose between 3000-6000 mg per day is effective for the treatment of ulcers.
+- Treats Ulcers – Turmeric dose between 3000-6000 mg per day is effective for the treatment of ulcers.